chef-boneyard/chef-dk/README.md

 ### `chef exec`
-`chef exec <command>` runs any arbitrary shell command with the PATH environment variable and the ruby environment variables (GEM_HOME, GEM_PATH, etc) setup to point at the embedded ChefDK omnibus environment.
+`chef exec <command>` runs any arbitrary shell command with the PATH environment variable and the ruby environment variables (`GEM_HOME`, `GEM_PATH`, etc.) setup to point at the embedded ChefDK omnibus environment.

 ### `chef shell-init`
 `chef shell-init SHELL_NAME` emits shell commands that modify your